akhlakm/akhlakm/README.md

 <b>Tools and Utils</b>
 <a href="https://github.com/akhlakm/ansible">Ansible</a>               - Ansible configurations to manage a homelab
 <a href="https://github.com/akhlakm/Snap_Shot">Snap Shot</a>             - Git style backup and snapshot utility for binary files
-<a href="https://github.com/akhlakm/Home_Media_Server">Media Server</a>          - Plex like personal media server to serve on a LAN
 <a href="https://github.com/akhlakm/Python_GDrive_CLI">GDrive CLI</a>            - Python client to selectively sync Google Drive directories

 <b>Projects</b>